GrinonBarrett/Taksidos/Combat Test/Characters/Hallas.md

 # Hallas
-Once a street urchin with an uncommon talent for magical devices, he has managed
+Once a street urchin with an uncommon talent for magical devices, he has managed to make a name for himself despite his associations.

 -----